How to Increase the Trade In or Re-Sale Value of my Car

-If you’re looking to sell your car after a few years of purchase, there’s several things you can do to keep its resale value as high as possible, regardless of whether you decide to trade in to a dealer or sell it privately.
+If you’re looking to sell your car after a few years of purchase, there are several things you can do to keep its resale value as high as possible, regardless of whether you decide to trade in to a dealer or sell it privately.

 1. Fix dents, dings and scratches